chonglab-pitt/chonglab-pitt.github.io/_pages/research.md

 ## Movie Highlights:

 {% include video id="88jh9R5nEDw" provider="youtube" %}
 [Azide clock reaction simulated with QM/MM molecular dynamics](https://pubs.acs.org/doi/full/10.1021/jacs.4c03360).
-Movie of a reaction pathway revealing azide "crawling" along the "propeller" phenyl-rings of the 4-OCH3-T+ trityl cation.
+Movie of a complete chemical reaction pathway revealing azide "crawling" along the "propeller" phenyl-rings of the 4-OCH3-T+ trityl cation.
 Our study demonstrates the importance of examining such dynamical effects, which explain differences in kinetics for a series of azide-clock reactions.

 {% include video id="iegXV0vSWig" provider="youtube" %}